autowarefoundation/autoware_core_universe_prototype/docker/README.md

 ### Using Docker images other than `latest`

 There are also images versioned based on the `date` or `tag`.
-Please use them when you need a fixed version of the image.
+Use them when you need a fixed version of the image.

 The list of versions can be found [here](https://github.com/autowarefoundation/autoware/packages).